univention/ucsschool-id-connector/docs/admin.rst

 Only members of the group ``ucsschool-id-connector-admins`` are allowed to access the HTTP-API.

 The user ``Administrator`` is automatically added to this group for testing purposes.
-In production only the regular admin user accounts should be used.
+In production, only the regular admin user accounts should be used.

 You can authorize yourself in e.g. the Swagger UI using the ``Authorize`` button.